AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/server/AnnouncementService/readme.md

 ---
 ### Accessing the API Documentation (Swagger)

-For local development and debugging, the Swagger UI is enabled.
+For local development and debugging, the Swagger UI is enabled via the `compose.override.yaml` .
 When running the services using `docker-compose`, the `announcement-service` is accessible on your local machine.
 You can access the interactive API documentation here:

 -   **URL:** [http://localhost:8083/swagger-ui.html](http://localhost:8083/swagger-ui.html)